princepoirier/capstone-weather/module-c.md

       max-width: none;
    }
    ```
+**Step 17: Add table hover**<br />
-1. Have the color of each table row highlight when hovered over, by setting a rule for `range tr:hover`:
+Have the color of each table row highlight when hovered over, by setting a rule for `range tr:hover`:
    ```css
    .range tr:hover {
       background-color: var(--shade-dark);